Timothy403/Python-Fundamentals-Notes/CodeWars7ArrayDif.md

-If i want to use *side effects* (modifying an existing list) I need to use a for loop instead of a list comprehension Don't assume a function like *in* would work in Python as it seems in english Don't spend so long on a question out of my league, ask and learn instead of creating more problems with more convoluted code
+If i want to use *side effects* (modifying an existing list) I need to use a for loop instead of a list comprehension Don't assume a function like *in* would work in Python as it seems in english Don't spend so long being stuck on a question, ask and learn instead of creating more problems with more convoluted code